-Improvement of Transformation Systems
+Improvement of Transformation System

-Small RNA-mediated Gene Silencing
+Small RNA-mediated gene silencing

-Efficient gene silencing in a complex genome background such as soybean represents a new challenge in transgene technology.
-Conventional RNAi has been shown to be a powerful tool to accomplish this goal.
-More recently, atasiRNA has received more attention and becomes one of our current research focuses.
-We are employing RNAi as well as atasiRNA in soybeans and trying to explore new strategies in improving the efficacy of these approaches in this crop.
-The experience and lessons learned from down-regulation of several important soybean genes should be applicable for regulation of other genes in soybean.
-In addition, transgenic soybean lines developed in these studies can be used for plant biology study and soybean trait improvement.
+Efficient gene regulation in complex genome background, such as soybean, represents a new challenge in transgene technology.
+Small RNA-mediated silencing technology has been shown to be a powerful tool to accomplish this goal.
+Zhang's current focus is on design and implement of efficient RNAi in soybean.
+His lab is now exploring several strategies in improving the efficacy of RNAi in this crop.
+The experience and lessons they learn from down-regulation of several important soybean genes should be applicable for regulation of other genes in soybean.
+In addition, transgenic soybean lines developed in these studies can be used as breeding materials for soybean trait improvement.

-Coordinated gene expression
+Coordinated transgene expression

 Coordinated transgene expression represents a unique approach to enhance both plant biology study and crop genetic improvement.
 This approach overcomes the limitations of conventional means to stack genes for studying complex pathways or improving crop traits.